 Why should I choose IC Assist to help me with my claim instead of a general contractor?

 Also, most general builders don’t have the knowledge or experience to professionally dry and repair water damaged properties.
-IC Assist however, have been restoring water damage to buildings for the past 10 years’.
+IC Assist however, have been restoring water damage to buildings for the over 10 and a half years.
 We also have state of the art Dri-Eaz dehumidifiers and air movers to dry your property to industry standards.
 These are just a couple of the benefits of choosing IC Assist to handle everything for you and there are many more…

-What will your Claims Manager do for me?
+What’s your Claims Manager going to do for me?

 What can IC Assist do with my claim that I can’t?

 Our Claims Manager will carefully check your policy wording and policy exclusions to ensure your insurer covers the costs of everything you are entitled to.
 We’ll also make sure nothing is missing from their settlement offer.
-We are very thorough and have a decade of experience of dealing with property damage claims.
-IC Assist also have professional equipment to identify damage that may be hidden beneath the surface.
+We are very thorough and have over a decade of experience of dealing with property damage claims.
+IC Assist also have professional equipment to identify hidden damage.
 (This is something other contractors and Loss Adjusters often overlook).

 Also, where necessary we can instruct; structural surveyors, party wall surveyors and fully licensed asbestos sampling, testing and removal firms.